patching...

 Board Approves 2012 Village Budget

 The board unanimously approved the 2012 budget Monday night, with $108 million in revenues and $122 million in expenditures.
-While the two numbers do not technically add up to a “balanced” budget, the board was quick to point out that it was still balanced.
+While the two numbers do not technically add up to a “balanced” budget, the board was quick to point out that .

 Orland Park Finance Director Annmarie Mampe said that thanks to money that was left unused from 2011, and years past, the excess will be put toward the 2012 budget to keep it balanced.